 1. Create Worksheets From Online Resources with Monsha

 This is the easiest, quickest, and smartest way—and it’s free!
-Monsha for worksheet creation is a game changer because it reads external links for you and formats the worksheet automatically, so you don’t need to worry about writing prompts or handling all the details.
+Monsha for worksheet creation is a game changer because it reads external URLs for you and formats the worksheet automatically, so you don’t have to worry about writing prompts or handling all the details.

 Here’s how to do it: